 Stand Up, Sit Down

 A classic wedding game to play to split up the evening’s dancing.
-Get guests on the floor and instruct them to “freeze” in their best pose whenever the music stops.
+Get guests on the floor and have your MC instruct them to “freeze” in their best pose whenever the music stops.
 The bride and groom can act as judges!

 Both the bride and the groom are asked a series of questions while standing with their backs facing each other.
 To answer, they either hold up their shoe or their spouse’s shoe.
 Oftentimes, the responses will be different, making for a funny game of trivia.